iwor/iwor2018/_posts/2016-06-27-call-for-papers.md

 - rigorous empirical evaluations of SBSE techniques,
 - reports of industrial experiences.

-SSBSE welcomes not only applications from throughout the software engineering lifecycle but also a broad range of search methods ranging from:
+IWOR welcomes not only applications from throughout the software engineering lifecycle but also a broad range of search methods ranging from:

 - exact Operational Research techniques to
 - nature-inspired algorithms and simulated annealing.